 Light therapy is generally safe and well-tolerated.
 However, there are some situations in which it cannot be used (for example, conditions such as diabetes or retinopathies, certain medications) because of the potential risk of damage to the retina of the eye.
 Bright light therapy can cause hypomanic or manic symptoms; therefore, individuals with bipolar affective disorder need to have medical supervision in order to use light therapy.

 - eye strain

-At what time of the day and for how long should I use light therapy?
+At what time of the day should I use light therapy?
+For how long?

 Even though they generate enough light, tanning beds should not be used to treat SAD.
 The amount of ultraviolet (UV) rays they produce is harmful to the skin and eyes.